Targets Config

 targets.<targetName>.constraints

-is a map of conditions that must be met before a deployment starts.
+constraints is a map of conditions that must be met before a deployment starts.
 The constraints can be dependencies on previous deployments, such as requiring deployments to a test environment before staging, or a pause.
 If you omit the constraints section, the deployment starts immediately when it gets triggered.

 Constraints are evaluated in parallel.